-A FREE Consultation is available where we can discuss the procedure in depth, we can show you our photographic portfolio of before and after photographs and advise the exact cost depending on the areas needing treatment.
+A consultation is available where we can discuss the procedure in depth, we can show you our photographic portfolio of before and after photographs and advise the exact cost depending on the areas needing treatment.
 As a rough guide one cheek area would be on average of one session costing only £65.

 Leg Thread Vein Removal/Sclerotherapy

 Susan Lennie I.F.H.B.
 B.A.B.T.A.C.
 I.T.E.C.H., is a specialist who offers her services in the removal of Leg Vein Removal treatment.